top of page

 • Inflammation and Infection Markers

-Postnatal / Post Pregnancy Wellbeing
+Post Pregnancy / Post Surgical Wellbeing

 This test is suitable for anyone following the end or a loss of a pregnancy